April 13, 2021

-(Nov 24, 2020) - While observing increasing cases of COVID-19 infections across the region, our warehouses continue to operate, with precautionary measures in place for the health of our people and hence keeping up our customer services.
+(Apr 13, 2021) - While observing COVID-19 infections across the region, our warehouses continue to operate with precautionary measures in place for the health of our people and hence keeping up our customer services.

 → USA: All operations in the USA remain operational with precautionary measures in place for the health of our people and delivery of services to our clients.
 We are seeing increasing cases of COVID-19 in the USA and remain very robust in our safety measures and protocols.→ Mexico: COVID-19 numbers are increasing in Mexico.
-Some states do require partial shut downs of private life and economy in particular on weekends.
-We are doing everything possible to minimize the impact to our personnel and facilities.→ Canada: New restrictions affect non-essential retail in the regions of Toronto, Peel and the Province of Alberta.
-All sites in Canada remain operational with health and safety measures in place for the safety of our associates and continued service.
+Some states do require partial shutdowns of private life and economy in particular on weekends.
+We are doing everything possible to minimize the impact to our personnel and facilities.→ Canada: Expanded lock down measures Province of Ontario and Quebec.
+All Contract Logistics sites in Canada remain operational with health and safety measures in place for the safety of our associates and continued service.

 DB Schenker is closely monitoring the COVID-19 situation.
 With precautionary measures in place, we are aiming to maintain full operability across all DB Schenker operations.
 In our offices across all continents, we have taken action to enable as many employees as possible to work from home to support the social distancing guidelines put in place by public authorities.

 The next customer advisory will be the April 27 release or earlier should there be significant developments.
 Visit our website in advance to be among the first informed.

 Thank you for your patience and support.DB Schenker COVID-19 Customer Advisory Team